-G.M.B.
-Friday, 22 January 1993 14:00-16:00
+Exam Hall Monday, 13 January 1997 14:00-16:00

-Answer as many questions as you can; all carry the same number of marks.

-Unless otherwise stated, all groups are finite, and all representations are finite-dimensional over $\mathbb{C}$ .
+Attempt 6 questions.
+(If you attempt more, only the best 6 will be counted.)
+All questions carry the same number of marks.
+Unless otherwise stated, all groups are finite, and all representations are of finite degree over $\mathbb{C}$ .

 1. Define a group representation.
 What is meant by saying that 2 representations $\alpha, \beta$ are equivalent?
-Determine all 2-dimensional representations of $S_3$ (up to equivalence) from first principles.
+Determine all representations of $S_3$ of degree 2 (up to equivalence) from first principles.